Methamphetamine Warning Signs: Signals and Symptoms of Meth Abuse

 The National Institute on Drug Abuse (NIDA) reports indicate that 2.5 million people in the United States of America have been hooked on methamphetamine in the past year.
 In addition, nearly 1.6 million people can be diagnosed with methamphetamine use disorder or meth addiction.
 They also state that in 2021, 32,537 people lost their lives due to psychostimulant overdose.

-Methamphetamine Warning Signs: What is Methamphetamine?
+Methamphetamine Warning Signs: What Is Methamphetamine?

 Methamphetamine, known as meth, is a stimulant that acts on our central nervous system.
 It is based on amphetamine.
 Most meth that’s abused in the US is made in clandestine “superlabs” from various chemicals.
 It is a controlled substance in the United States.